 Aside from the loose stones, the cold, and the high elevation, it is a relatively easy hike.

-The magical turquoise color of the water in the lagoon is due to the purity of the glacial melt-water and a species of algae called Microcystis aeruginosa y Oscillatoria.
+The magical turquoise color of the water in the lagoon is due to the purity of the glacial melt-water and to a species of algae called Microcystis aeruginosa y Oscillatoria.

-At Humantay Lagoon you can:
+At Humantay Lagoon you can see:

 - Appreciate the incredible beauty of the lagoon itself and the view of the surrounding mountains.
 You will be right up close to the glacier covered summits of Apu Humantay and Apu Salkantay.